Finitely Heterogeneous Treatment Effect in Event-study: Application

 \citet{L} used the variation in timing of the district court rulings on the desegregation plan to estimate the effect on racial composition and education outcomes in public schools.
 The paper uses annual data on mid- and large-sized school districts from 1987 to 2006, obtained from the Common Core of Data (CCD), which contains data on school districts from 1987 to 2006, and the School District Databook (SDDB) of the US census, which contains data on school districts in 1990 and in 2000.
 To document if a school district was under a court-ordered desegregation plan at the time of the Supreme Court ruling in 1991 and when and if the school district got the desegregation plan dismissed at the district courts, \citet{L} collected data from various published and unpublished sources, including a survey by Rosell and Armor (1996) and the Harvard Civil Rights Project.

-Though \citet{L} looks at several outcome variable, I focus on one outcome variable, the segregation index: the segregation index for school district $i$ is The segregation index ranges from 0 to 100, with 100 being perfectly segregated schools and 0 being perfectly representative schools.\footnotemark
+Though \citet{L} looks at several outcome variable, we focus on one outcome variable, the dissimilarity index: the dissimilarity index for school district $i$ is The dissimilarity index ranges from 0 to 100, with 100 being perfectly segregated schools and 0 being perfectly representative schools.\footnotemark

-I followed the data cleaning process in the paper and chose the timespan of from 1989 to 2007 to form a balanced panel of school districts that were under a court-ordered desegregation plan in 1991, which gave me 102 school districts.
-In estimation, I dropped pretreatment leads $r < -5$ to avoid multicollinearity and combined every treatment lag $r > 7$ into one.
-Also, I set the dynamic treatment effects for pretreatment leads to be shared across types, for bigger power: For the purpose of comparison, here I present the main empirical specification of \citet{L}: Though two specifications look alike, there are some differences.
-Firstly, \citet{L} uses a time-invariant control covariate $X_i$, with time-varying coefficient $\theta_t$.
-Thus, instead of replicating the main specification of \citet{L} closely, I dropped control covariates that do not have over-the-time variation and used time-invariant coefficient on the control covariates that do.
-Secondly, \citet{L} uses a type-specific time fixed-effects $\delta_{jt}$, based on census region, which assigns every school district into one of the four regions.
-In the terminology of the model used in this paper, \citet{L} took the census region as the true type assignment and imposed that $\beta_r(k) = \beta_r(k')$ for any $k$ and $k'$ whereas I used the data to estimate the type assignment.
+We followed the data cleaning process in the paper and chose the timespan of 1988-2007 to form a balanced panel of school districts that were under a court-ordered desegregation plan in 1988-1999, which gave us 50 school districts.
+We use the following linear model for the pretreatment outcomes: for $t=1989,\cdots,1999$, The effective number of pretreatment outcomes is 11.
+The control covariates $X_{it}$ contain a central city indicator variable, percentage of students who are white, percentage of students who are hispanic, percentage of students with free/reduced-priced lunch and number of students.
+For the purpose of comparison, here we present the main empirical specification of \citet{L}: Though two specifications look alike, there are some differences.
+Firstly, though \citet{L} and we use the same control covariates, \citet{L} only used their values from the first year, with time-varying coefficient $\theta_t$: $X_i = X_{i,-T_0-1}$.\footnotemark On the other hand, we use time-varying control covariates $X_{it}$, with time-invariant coefficient $\theta$.
+Secondly, \citet{L} uses time fixed-effects $\delta_{jt}$ based on census region, which assigns every school district into one of the four regions.
+In the terminology of the model used in this paper, \citet{L} took the census region as the true type assignment whereas we used the data to estimate the type assignment.
+Lastly, the regression specification in \citet{L} has a dynamic treatment effect $\beta_r$ whereas we only impose linearity on pretreatment outcomes and therefore do not have any treatment effect term.
+Since $n=50$ is relatively small, we imposed an additional smoothness restriction on the type-specific time fixed-effects: $\delta_t(k) = \delta(k)$.\footnotemark Then, we applied the $K$-means clustering classifier with $K=2$.\footnotemark The first-step classification assigns 8 treated units and 14 never-treated units to Type 1 and 13 treated units and 15 never-treated units to Type 2; Type 2 school districts are slightly more likely to be treated.